innobead/huber/doc/packages.md

- ssvm             WasmEdge is a lightweight, high-performance, and extensible WebAssembly runtime for cloud native, ed...  https://github.com/second-state/SSVM starship         ☄🌌️  The minimal, blazing-fast, and infinitely customizable prompt for any shell!                        https://github.com/starship/starship stern            ⎈ Multi pod and container log tailing for Kubernetes -- Friendly fork of https://github.com/wercke...    https://github.com/stern/stern submariner       Submariner's Operator installs and maintains your Submariner deployment.                                 https://github.com/submariner-io/submariner-operator syncthing        Open Source Continuous File Synchronization                                                              https://github.com/syncthing/syncthing tealdeer         A very fast implementation of tldr in Rust.                                                              https://github.com/dbrgn/tealdeer tecli            In a world where everything is Terraform, teams use Terraform Cloud API to manage their workloads.
+ ssvm             WasmEdge is a lightweight, high-performance, and extensible WebAssembly runtime for cloud native, ed...  https://github.com/second-state/SSVM starship         ☄🌌️  The minimal, blazing-fast, and infinitely customizable prompt for any shell!                        https://github.com/starship/starship stern            ⎈ Multi pod and container log tailing for Kubernetes -- Friendly fork of https://github.com/wercke...    https://github.com/stern/stern submariner       Operator that deploys the various Submariner components.                                                 https://github.com/submariner-io/submariner-operator syncthing        Open Source Continuous File Synchronization                                                              https://github.com/syncthing/syncthing tealdeer         A very fast implementation of tldr in Rust.                                                              https://github.com/dbrgn/tealdeer tecli            In a world where everything is Terraform, teams use Terraform Cloud API to manage their workloads.
 T...  https://github.com/awslabs/tecli termshark        A terminal UI for tshark, inspired by Wireshark                                                          https://github.com/gcla/termshark terraform        Terraform enables you to safely and predictably create, change, and improve infrastructure.
-It is an...  https://github.com/hashicorp/terraform terrascan        Detect compliance and security violations across Infrastructure as Code to mitigate risk before prov...  https://github.com/tenable/terrascan tilt             Define your dev environment as code.
+It is a ...  https://github.com/hashicorp/terraform terrascan        Detect compliance and security violations across Infrastructure as Code to mitigate risk before prov...  https://github.com/tenable/terrascan tilt             Define your dev environment as code.
 For microservice apps on Kubernetes.                                https://github.com/tilt-dev/tilt tokei            Count your code, quickly.                                                                                https://github.com/XAMPPRocky/tokei